ApertureViewer/Aperture-Viewer/CONTRIBUTING.md

     *   **For UI changes, visual features, or translations:** Please provide specific areas to check.
 If possible (especially for translations or complex UI), include screenshots showing the changes in action.
 Confirm that text fits within UI elements, and there are no obvious layout issues.
     *   If you are providing a translation, please confirm you have tested the viewer with the language selected and that strings display correctly.
 *   [ ] **Adherence to Guidelines:** ** Confirm your code follows the [Coding Conventions](#coding-conventions) (including using spaces for indentation) and ALL your commits follow the [Commit Message Guidelines](#commit-message-guidelines-strictly-enforced).`
+*   [ ] I have read and understand the project's foundational policies (CLA, CoC, Values, etc.) as linked in the "Our Foundation: Policies & Agreements" section.
 *   [ ] **Self-Review:** Review your own diff (`Files changed` tab on the PR) to catch any typos, leftover debug code, or unintended changes.
 *   [ ] **Single Purpose (Ideally):** PRs should ideally address a single issue or feature.
 If you have multiple unrelated changes, please submit them as separate PRs.
 *   [ ] **Working Code:** Your code compiles, runs, and has been tested by you.